-Our mission is equipping preachers, pastors, and churchmen for Christ’s Kingdom.
+Our mission is to equip men to be preachers, pastors, and churchmen for Christ’s Kingdom in the context of biblical fidelity, confessional integrity, experimental piety, and ecclesiastical accountability.
 As a theological seminary in the confessional Presbyterian and Reformed tradition, we exist to serve the church of today and tomorrow by equipping men for the ministry without saddling them with a burden of student loan debt.
-The seven core values reflected in how we pursue our mission are articulated below.
+The seven core values and distinctives reflected in how we pursue our mission are articulated below.

 Our academic program stands upon the authority and sufficiency of God’s Word.
 As expressed by the Psalmist, “Your word is a lamp to my feet, and a light to my path.
 I have sworn and I will confirm it, that I will keep Your righteous ordinances” (Ps.
 119:105-106).
 Likewise, Paul wrote to Timothy, “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Tim.
 3:16-17).
 We instruct our men to preach God’s Word, and to live and worship in obedience to God’s Word.
 The great Reformation doctrine of Sola Scriptura (by Scripture alone) finds its fullest expression in Westminster Confession of Faith I.6: “The whole counsel of God concerning all things necessary for his own glory, man’s salvation, faith and life, is either expressly set down in Scripture, or by good and necessary consequence may be deduced from Scripture: unto which nothing at any time is to be added, whether by new revelations of the Spirit, or traditions of men.”
 Our commitment to biblical fidelity is most clearly seen in our emphasis on training in biblical languages (Greek and Hebrew); expository, exegetical, and applicatory preaching; and our growing Biblical Studies department.
 It is also demonstrated in our Faculty Statement on Creation.